 What do I do with my photographs after they are developed?

-When your photographs are developed, you will receive digital scans, as well as your physical negatives returned to you.
+When your 35mm film photographs are developed, you will receive digital scans, as well as your physical negatives returned to you.

 Always keep your negatives!
 If you ever lose the digital files, you can get your photos rescanned.
 Also, if you ever get your own scanner, you'll have hours of fun scanning and re-scanning the rolls of film with different colour profiles!